How IRS Direct File Will Make Tax Filing Easier

 Filing your taxes has never been easier.
-In 2025, IRS Direct File will provide a free, user-friendly option for millions of Americans.
+In 2025, IRS Direct File provides a free, user-friendly option for millions of Americans.
 Here’s how IRS Direct File will make tax filing easier, offering an alternative to costly third-party services.

 Key Takeaways

-- In 2025, IRS Direct File will be available to millions of Americans across 24 states, making tax filing more accessible than ever.
+• In 2025, IRS Direct File is available to millions of Americans across 25 states, making tax filing more accessible than ever.

 Introduction to Direct File: A New Tax Filing Tool

-The IRS is launching Direct File, a free online tax filing tool, available to millions of Americans in 24 states by 2025.
 This marks the first time the federal government offers direct tax filing, bypassing third-party services, aiming to simplify and streamline the process for taxpayers.
-Prior to this, tax filing was only facilitated through the IRS Free File program, which is a partnership between the IRS and third-party providers like TurboTax and TaxSlayer.
+Prior to this, tax filing was only facilitated through the IRS Free File ↗ program, which is a partnership between the IRS and third-party providers like TurboTax and TaxSlayer.

 Development Process and Innovative Approach